pete-debiase/Comprog/README.md

 # Competitive Programming
 I enjoy coding puzzles.
-My current goal is to solve all of the problems on LeetCode - [my LeetCode profile 🧐](https://leetcode.com/pete-debiase/).
+My current goal is to solve all of the problems on LeetCode - [my LeetCode profile 🧐](https://leetcode.com/pete-debiase/) .

+This repo includes utilities for automating problem acquisition, problem review, and progress tracking.

 I use [Anki](https://apps.ankiweb.net/) to schedule daily reviews and practice re-solving past problems.